iterative/dvc.org/static/docs/user-guide/install/index.md

-# Install
+# Installation

-Please double check you don't already have DVC, before trying to install it (again), with a command like `which dvc`.
+Please double check that you don't already have DVC (for example running `which dvc`) before trying to install it (again).

 - [Install on Mac OS](/doc/user-guide/install/macos)
 - [Install on Windows](/doc/user-guide/install/windows)